chrisk5566/Reddit_Gold_Sentiment_Analysis/README.md

 Extracts Reddit data from the `.zst` files obtained through Academic Torrents and prepares the raw dataset for analysis.

 **sentiment_analysis.ipynb**
 Contains the full code used for the original research and complete sentiment analysis pipeline.
+The notebook has already been executed and includes generated outputs, allowing users to inspect the methodology and results without re-running the full analysis.

 **test_sentiment_analysis.ipynb**
 Provides a demonstration version of the sentiment analysis workflow.
-It takes `test_sentiment_dataset.csv` as input and runs the analysis on a smaller subsample of the full `raw_gold_sentiment_data.csv` dataset, allowing users to reproduce the methodology without extensive computational requirements.
+It takes `test_sentiment_dataset.csv` as input and runs the analysis on a smaller subsample of the uploaded `raw_gold_sentiment_data.csv` dataset, allowing users to reproduce the methodology without extensive computational requirements.

 ## Remarks

-- `sentiment_analysis.ipynb` contains the full code used for the original research and complete sentiment analysis pipeline.
-The notebook has already been executed and includes the generated     outputs, allowing users to inspect the methodology and results without re-running the full analysis.
+- `sentiment_analysis.ipynb` contains the complete code used for the thesis research and is provided in executed form with output cells included.
+- The original Reddit dataset extracted for the research is not included in this repository due to its large file size, which exceeds GitHub upload limitations.
+- Therefore, a smaller subsample of the original dataset has been uploaded as `raw_gold_sentiment_data.csv` for demonstration and reproducibility purposes.
-- `test_sentiment_analysis.ipynb` is intended for demonstration and reproducibility purposes and operates on a reduced dataset.
+- `test_sentiment_analysis.ipynb` is intended for demonstration and reproducibility purposes and operates on this reduced dataset.
-- The full `raw_gold_sentiment_data.csv` dataset is substantially larger than the demonstration sample and was used for the final empirical analysis.
 - `academic_torrents_data_extraction.ipynb` contains the extraction procedure for Reddit data stored in `.zst` format.
 - The Academic Torrents dataset used for data extraction can be found here:
   https://academictorrents.com/details/3e3f64dee22dc304cdd2546254ca1f8e8ae542b4